 PSY 364 - Life Span Developmental Psychology

-Friedlmeier, M., & Gavreliuc, A. (in press).
+Friedlmeier, M., & Gavreliuc, A. (2013).
 Value orientations and perception of social change in post-communist Romania.
 In I. Albert & D. Ferring (Eds.), Intergenerational relationships in society and family: European perspectives.
 Bristol, UK: Policy Press.

 Friedlmeier, M., & Friedlmeier, W. (2012).
 Continuity and change in family structures, family relations, and values in Eastern European countries after the collapse of communism.
 Cognition, Brain, Behavior.
 An Interdisciplinary Journal, 16, 165-170.